 Phase I Results

-In 2010, Inovio completed a phase I dose escalation study of VGX-3100, its investigational therapeutic cervical dysplasia synthetic DNA vaccine designed to treat pre-cancerous cervical dysplasias and cervical cancers, delivered with its CELLECTRA® electroporation device.
+In 2010, Inovio completed a phase I dose escalation study of VGX-3100, its investigational therapeutic DNA vaccine designed to treat HPV-caused precancerous cervical dysplasia, delivered with its CELLECTRA® electroporation device.
 The study treated 18 women who had previously been diagnosed with and surgically treated for high grade cervical intraepithelial neoplasia (CIN 2/3), a premalignant lesion that may lead to cervical cancer, caused by human papillomavirus (HPV) types 16 and 18.

 Data from the phase I trial indicate: